BakangMonei/MyReadMeFile/README.md

 ### Operating Systems

-- Linux (various distributions such as Kali, ParrotOS, Ubuntu, CentOS, Arch Linux)
+- Linux (various distributions such as Kali, ParrotOS, Ubuntu)
 - Windows (for development and testing)
 - MacOS